What is a PEO? EOR? GEO? AOR? Our legal expert weighs in

 These days, employers don't have to incorporate in far flung countries or even in the state next door to leverage a distributed workforce.
 Employees don't have to leave their hometowns to get that next great job.

 But how can local authorities tasked with ensuring compliance, safety, and taxation do their jobs when there is no local office to investigate?
-Or when that “office” is a private home?
+Or when that "office" is a private home?
 Or more precisely millions of private homes?
 Governments everywhere are struggling with these challenges, which have multiplied as remote work becomes increasingly the norm.
+In the first quarter of 2024 alone, 35.5 million people teleworked in the U.S., an increase of 5.1 million over the previous year.

 Companies looking at hiring remote employees, and doing so compliantly, are faced with a wide range of options.
 For most, setting up a legal entity in each individual country will be too costly and time consuming.
 Alas, there are alternatives, but understanding the difference has been a challenge in and of itself.